M-Nesphory/Movie_Recommendation_System/README.md

 ```bash
 streamlit run recommender_system_app.py
 ```

-- Access it in your browser at: http://localhost:8501/
+- Access it on your browser using this [link](http://localhost:8501/)